martinchernyavskiy/Notes/CS/Algorithms/hw00 solutions.md

 When the first check happens, for a=b, the else statement is executed and b is subtracted by a.
 The next conditional block then results to false and thus triggers an else statement that recursively continues either subtracting b from a given a > b or a from b given b >= a

+counterexample any a=b

 Algorithm 3:

-in the case where a < b,the gcd(a, b) = gcd(b-a, b) does hold, however it doesn't guarantee that the arguments b-a
+in the case where a < b, the gcd(a, b) = gcd(b-a, b) does hold, however it doesn't guarantee that the arguments b-a and a get closer together to a single value.
+A counterexample could be (6,10)

 Algorithm 4: